Rose L. Gibbs

 Bio

 Rose L. Gibbs was born in 1927 in Virginia and graduated from high school in 1946.
-She then moved to Richmond, and while there, she saw a recruiting sign advertising free food, boarding, clothes, and seventy-five dollar-per-week, so she decided to join the military.
+She then moved to Richmond, and while there, she saw a recruiting sign advertising free food, boarding, clothes, and seventy-five dollar-per-week, so she decided to join the United States Army.
 She was stationed at the Osaka Military Hospital where they received casualties from Korea.
 After the Osaka hospital was transferred back to Japanese control, she and her unit went to the 279th General Hospital where she worked as a medical laboratory technician.
 After getting married and becoming pregnant, she was honorably discharged.
 Years later, she rejoined the reserves and served an additional twenty years, retiring in 1984.

 Video Clips